Connecticut Self-Defense Lawyer

 The experienced self-defense criminal lawyers at Mark Sherman Law have successfully argued self-defense in many serious Greenwich, Norwalk, Stamford and other Connecticut murder, assault and manslaughter cases.
 For example, in March 2011, Stamford prosecutors announced that murder and manslaughter charges surrounding one of the Firm’s clients involved in a Stamford double homicide investigation were “off the table” in light of the self-defense arguments made by Mark Sherman and his team of criminal lawyers.
 Our success in cases like this, as well as many other assault and murder cases, are grounded in our diligence and attention to detail in crafting your self-defense arguments.

 Here at Mark Sherman Law, we take on each case as aggressively as possible—whether it is a murder, manslaughter or petty bar fight.
 Our two-attorney review process ensures that we review witness statements and police reports carefully for proof and evidence of self-defense elements.
 If needed, we engage a private investigator to gather witness statements to corroborate your self-defense theory.
 Further, if required, we will file the appropriate motions with the court to preserve electronic surveillance evidence—that is, the digital video and audio surveillance recordings of the conduct leading to the arrest and the acts or omissions that may have justified your use of physical force in self-defense or your defense of other people or property.
-As we have learned over our years of arguing self-defense, evidence disappears quickly so if you have been wrongfully arrested for murder, manslaughter or assault in Stamford, Greenwich, Norwalk, New Canaan, Darien, Westport, or Fairfield, and you were acting in self-defense, you should contact a self-defense lawyer at Mark Sherman Law to begin fighting your charges with a solid self-defense argument.
+As we have learned over our years of arguing self-defense, evidence disappears quickly so if you have been wrongfully arrested for murder, manslaughter or assault in Stamford, Greenwich, Norwalk, New Canaan, Darien, Westport, or Fairfield, and you were acting in self-defense, you should contact a self-defense lawyer at Mark Sherman Law to learn more about self defense criminal law and to begin fighting your charges with a solid self-defense argument.

 Civil Liability & Self-Defense: Can I Get Sued For Acting In Self-Defense?